 The fact that most cartridges have complicated, jargon-filled names like “2.5 DOE” and “Type 226 Option G” can add another layer of confusion to the decision making process.

-In a continual effort to help our clients and provide them with information that is applicable to their responsibilities, we have created this guide to clarify cartridge filter terminology and hopefully simplify your business’ ordering and re-ordering process.
+In a continual effort to help our clients and provide you with information that is applicable to their responsibilities, we have created this guide for you to help clarify cartridge filter terminology and simplify your ordering and re-ordering process.

 DOE vs. SOE Cartridge Filters